LukeShortCloud/playonlinux_user_repo/README.md

+**I have moved all of my scripts over to [Lutris](https://lutris.net/) and recommend using that instead.
+Lutris is actively maintained compared to PlayOnLinux.**

 # PlayOnLinux User Repository (PUR)

 This is a collection of unofficial PlayOnLinux scripts to help run Windows games on Linux.
 These will get faster updates than the official PlayOnLinux scripts.